Students-Absences/.github/profile/README.md

 Students Absence is a platform for greek high school teachers to easily take attendance and even more easily export all the absences for [myschool](https://myschool.sch.gr)'s monthly report.

-As of yet, this project is a work in progress and/or is being tested by the [5th Lyceum of Vyronas](https://5lykeiovyrona.gr).
+This project has been dropped and only a demo version exists.

 ## Applications

-- Server Services
+- Server Services (DEMO)

   > It's hosted on a Raspberry Pi.
 The server is responsible for all the logic and data of the platform.
-- Mobile application
+- Mobile application (DEMO)

   > Used by the teachers on the android tablets that were provided by the [Hellenic Ministry of Education and Religious Affairs](https://www.minedu.gov.gr).
-- Administrators' page
+- Administrators' page (TO BE DEVELOPED)

   > Used by the school's administrators and the developer to make sure everything is working as intended.
-- Documentation page
+- Documentation page (TO BE DEVELOPED)

   > Learn how to setup and use the application at your school.